petender/demo-mcp-productcatalog/README.md

 ---

-## Basic Setup / Running the app Commands
+## OPTION 1: Running the app locally from your Dev environment with DevTunnel

 For a quick and simple setup, use these five basic commands: